benjaminwesson-okta/api/docs/getting_started/error_codes.md

 # Error Codes

 This document provides further information about the errors that the Okta API returns.
-The first table is list by error code, and the second table is listed by HTTP return code.
+The first table is listed by error code, and the second table is listed by HTTP return code.